 Other people, however, may want to spend their holidays in a more active manner.
 Crete and Rethymnon, in particular, provides the visitor with plenty of opportunities to engage in active pursuits; ranging from scuba diving, mountain biking, hill walking, bungee jumping, horse riding, paragliding and much, much more!!!

-The Archaeological Museum is situated in the building opposite the entrance to the Fortezza.
+The Archaeological Museum of Rethymnon is situated in the building opposite the entrance to the Fortezza.
 The museum houses findings from all the major archaeological sites in the prefecture, dating from the Neolithic age to the Roman Period.

 Tues – Sun: 8.00-17.00hrs